 Complexity - low score, low degree of complexity.
 This is the ‘number of things going on’ in the coffee.
 It’s not necessarily a good thing or a bad thing and we find that it is the balance between these elements that is usually more important than the quantity of them.
 Different people also have very different preferences as far as complexity goes too - this subjectivity is the reason why we don’t tend to rate ‘balance’.

 Impression - this is a description of where the coffee sits on our Comfort/Adventure scale.
 1 being highly comforting, 5 being ‘wild’.
 It’s the mmmmm > wow scale.
-Again, not good or bad but just our general impression.
+Again, not good or bad but just our impression.

 For those of you that want to think even more deeply about coffee flavour, I’d suggest using this 'Taster's Flavour Wheel' from Counter Culture Coffee as a really excellent starting point, it covers much of the same ground and is a great way to start thinking about using words to describe sensory experiences.